-Henry Ludwig Borowy, the middle child in a family of four boys and one girl, was born to Polish immigrants on May 12, 1916, in Bloomfield, New Jersey, a town situated across the Hudson River, 11 miles west of New York City.
+Henry Ludwig Borowy was born on May 12, 1916, in Bloomfield, New Jersey, a town situated across the Hudson River, 11 miles west of New York City.
+Alexander Borowy arrived in America from his native Ostrow, Poland, in 1907; he worked for decades as a hatter.
+His wife Alberta was also a Polish immigrant.
+Hendrick, or Henry, was the middle child in a family of four boys and one girl.
 Weighing a mere 135 pounds, the scrawny youngster was the star pitcher at Bloomfield High.
 As a senior in 1935, he established a state record by fanning 27 batters in an extra-inning game while leading his school to the Greater Newark Tournament championship.
 He was named to the all-New Jersey scholastic team, a team that included two other future big leaguers, George Case and Monte Irvin.

 As a reward for being voted the town's most valuable schoolboy player, Hank was able to spend a portion of the summer traveling with the Newark Bears, the Yankees' International League farm team, led by their former manager and onetime pitching star, Bob Shawkey.
 The Yanks could have signed Borowy that summer for as little as $5,000, but Shawkey was unimpressed with him and the club never made the offer.